JorgeAriasLopez/Portfolio/readme.md

 ## Java

-One of my first coding languages that I learn.
+One of my first coding languages that I learned.
 I did most of my degree work with this language, even I used it the 90% of my first job.

 ## C++

-When I started working with this language was when the words **efficiency** and **optimization** took a biggger impact on me.
+When I started working with this language was when the words **efficiency** and **optimization** took a bigger impact on me.
 Even nowadays I am still learning more about these terms.